abdulazizasiri/OneUp/documents/User_Manual.md

 - ##### Profile
   - This is your personalized page for OneUp!
   - Upload videos by clicking the '+' button on the upper right hand corner.
-    - Attach a video along with a title & description
+    - Attach a video along with a title & description in the form
-    - Click the 'Upload' button!
+    - Click the 'Upload' button to have your video posted on the 'Home' page for others to see and vote!
   - Change Settings
     - The settings button can be found under the username of the 'Profile' page.
-    - Fill in desired changes to your account and click 'Save'!
+    - Fill in desired changes to your account and click the 'Save' button!
+Your new settings should be updated on your profile page.
-  - View your uploaded videos
+  - View your uploaded videos in the 'Uploaded Videos' section of the 'Profile' page
-  - View the videos you have upvoted
+  - View the videos you have upvoted in the 'Upvoted Videos' section.

   <p align="center">
 	<img src="../images/OneUpUserUpdate.png">